-Mad dash to school gates if collecting at 3:30 pm.
+The mad dash to school gates if collecting at 3:30 pm.
 Always last mum there but I always make it at 3:30 pm.
-If they are in after school club til 4:30 pm/5:00 pm the day always seems much calmer somehow.
+If they are in after-school club until 4:30 pm/5:00 pm the day always seems much calmer somehow.

 3:30 pm – 6:00 pm:

-Balance work calls with after school mum role- whether that is homework, park, play dates, dance class.
-Make a home cooked meal every night.
+Balance work calls with the after-school mum role- whether that is homework, park, play dates, dance class.
+Make a home-cooked meal every night.
 Yes.
 I do.
 It is true. *polishes halo*.
-Pretend to be calm, happy and enjoy it all!
+Pretend to be calm, happy, and enjoy it all!

 6:00 – 8:00 pm:

 Try and spend as much time as I can with them, watch a movie, play a game, even just chill.
-Reality is, my phone goes mad at this time so I spend most of it thinking I am a bad mum but “let me just take this call, sweety….”….
+The reality is, my phone goes mad at this time so I spend most of it thinking I am a bad mum but “let me just take this call, sweety….”…

 8:00 pm – 9:00 pm:

-Bed time.
+Bedtime.
 Absolutely NO calls now.
 Very strict about this.
-Be proper mum, read stories, chat about their day, worries, concerns- and trust me, with two prenager girls that is critical.
+Be proper mum, read stories, chat about their day, worries, concerns- and trust me, with two preenager girls that are critical.

 9:00 pm – 9:45 pm:

-Collapse on sofa.
-Then remember the wash I put on at 6:50 am which is now all creased and mouldy… Have a conversation with my husband who has also worked from dawn til dusk creating his ales….
+Collapse on the sofa.
+Then remember the wash I put on at 6:50 am which is now all creased and moldy… Have a conversation with my husband who has also worked from dawn till dusk creating his ales…